charlielobster/CUDA_NekRS/README.md

 First, flash a hard drive with Ubuntu and boot into it

-  a) Inside your Windows instance, download the Ubuntu 24.04.3 iso file
+  Inside your Windows instance, download the Ubuntu 24.04.3 iso file

   Go to https://ubuntu.com/download/desktop and click the green button

-  b) Balena stopped working for me after a couple of times, so I switched to Rufus.
+  Balena Etcher stopped working for me after a couple of times, so I switched to Rufus.
 Follow these directions:

   https://ubuntu.com/tutorials/create-a-usb-stick-on-windows

-  c) From your BIOS, boot from the USB drive and install to the target drive
+  From your BIOS, boot from the USB drive and install to the target drive

   In my case, it became necessary to unclick the "Install latest Graphics and Wifi hardware drivers" during the install.
   Apparently I experienced errors upgrading their proprietary cuda driver to match with the Toolkit.